jenshweber/grape/README.md

 (while (delete-any-node!))
 ```
 ![createJens](https://raw.githubusercontent.com/jenshweber/grape/master/doc/images/delete-any-node!.png)

+However, Grape provides special control structures that support transactions.
+This is explained in the next few examples.

+### Example 10: Transactions

 ## Syntax checks and static analysis
 Grape implements checks for syntactical ans static semantical correctness and will through exceptions if errors are found during rule definition.
 For example the following rule is considered incorrect with respect to Grape's syntax definition, as the rule name is a string and not a symbol: